canonical/open-documentation-academy/multipass/how-to/how-to-set-up-a-graphical-interface.md

 The images used by Multipass do not come with a graphical desktop installed.
 For this reason, a desktop environment must be installed (here we use `ubuntu-desktop` but there are as many other options as flavors of Ubuntu exist), along with the RDP server (we will use `xrdp` but there are also other options such as `freerdp`).

-To do this, first you need to choose a Multipass instance.
-List your instances:
+To do this, you need to log into a running Multipass instance.
+Start by listing your instances:

 ```plain
 multipass list